CIS3296SoftwareDesignF21/prj-05-discordbot/week2.md

 #### Yuri Yakymiv
 - Worked on README.md
 - Worked on UML Diagram
-- Implemented OAuth to connect to the Canvas API
+- Implemented OAuth to connect to the Canvas API // need client_id and client_secret
+- Added node-canvas-api package and learned functionality
+- Presented use cases in test.js
+- .env must be configured until canvas api